The information in this article is up to date for tax year 2025 (taxes filed in 2026).

 Reject codes FW2-502 and F1099R-502-02

-There are four rejects that contain the number 502, and all are due to a mismatch between the Employer Identification Number (EIN) and the first four letters of the company name on the return.
-The most common of these rejects relate to either a Form W-2 or 1099-R.
+Reject codes FW2-502 and F1099R-502-02 are part of a group of IRS rejections containing the number 502, all of which are caused by a mismatch between the Employer Identification Number (EIN) and the first four letters of the payer’s name as reported on the return.

 To correct reject codes FW2-502 and F1099R-502-02:

-- Verify that both the EIN and the name you entered on the return match the original tax documents and correct them as needed.
+- Verify that both the EIN and the name you entered on the return exactly match the information on the original tax documents, and correct any discrepancies before resubmitting.

-- If the information entered on the return matches the tax documents, contact the payer to verify the documents are correct.
-Get a corrected Form W-2 or 1099-R if possible, or file the return using Form 4852 as a substitute.
+- If the return matches the tax documents, , contact the payer to verify the documents are correct.
+Request a corrected Form W-2 or 1099-R if possible, or file the return using Form 4852 as a substitute.

 Reject codes R0000-500-01 and R0000-503-02

-The Social Security Administration (SSA) provides the data that the IRS uses to verify a person’s name and SSN, while the IRS issues ITINs.
+The Social Security Administration (SSA) provides the data that the IRS uses to verify a taxpayers’s name and Social Security number (SSN), while the IRS issues Individual Taxpayer Identification Numbers (ITINs).

 Reject code R0000-500-01 indicates a mismatch between the primary taxpayer’s SSN or Individual Taxpayer Identification Number (ITIN) and the first four letters of their last name.
 Reject code R0000-503-02 is similar but applies to the spouse or secondary taxpayer’s information.